LawleyFall2017/230-fall2017/weekly_materials/week10/js7-arrays.md

 ### `Array.forEach()`

 `.forEach()` is a method of Array - we pass it a function that will be called on every member of the array.
-One disadvantage of `.forEach()` is that you can not break out of the loop early.
+One disadvantage of `.forEach()` is that you cannot break out of the loop early.

 ```javascript
 colors.forEach(function(item, index, array) {